Snow snarls traffic on area roads

 ST. CHARLES, Mo.
-(KMOV.com) – Snow Wednesday morning has snarled traffic on several Missouri roads.
+(KMOV.com) – Snow Wednesday morning snarled traffic on several Missouri roads.

 A semi-truck slid off of Interstate 70 near Route T/W just before 10 a.m.
-According to MoDOT, the eastbound lanes of the interstate in the area are currently closed.
-It is unknown when they will reopen.
+According to MoDOT, the eastbound lanes of the interstate in the area were closed until just before 11:30 a.m.

 Around the same time, a crash appeared to stop traffic on westbound Interstate 44 near Rolla.